6. Brand-name everything else

 8. Annual credit reports

-Unscrupulous companies offer to send you a “free” report in exchange for your personal information, which might then be shared with identity thieves.
-Or, there might be a small processing fee and tiny print that says you’ll be signed up for some credit monitoring service you certainly don’t need.
+Some unscrupulous companies offer to send you a “free” report in exchange for your personal information, which might then be shared with identity thieves.
+Or, there might be a small processing fee and tiny print that says you’ll be signed up for some credit monitoring service you certain don’t need.

-Under federal law, each of the three nationwide credit reporting agencies — Equifax, Experian and TransUnion — must provide consumers one free report every year.
+Under federal law, each of the three major nationwide credit reporting agencies — Equifax, Experian and TransUnion — must provide consumers one free report every year.
 However, the only official place to get your free report is at AnnualCreditReport.com.

 9. Anti-virus software

 Like an annual credit report, anti-virus software is something you need.
 It’s just not something that requires you to open your wallet.

 A variety of free anti-virus programs are available online.
-PC Magazine recently selected what it considers to be the best of 2018.
+PCMag recently selected what it considers to be the best of 2019.

 10. Smartphone apps